loristns/Kadot/README.md

 ## 🔨 Installation

-Use the `pip` command that refair to the Python 3.5 or 3.6 interpreter.
+Use the `pip` command that refair to you Python 3.x interpreter.
 In my case :
 ```
 $ pip3 install kadot
 ```

+It actually require the Python's standard library, Numpy, Scipy and Scikit-Learn.

 ## ⚖️ License
 Kadot is under [MIT license](https://github.com/the-new-sky/Kadot/blob/master/LICENSE.md).